litsynp/spring-redis-demo/README.md

 ## Shell Scripts and Docker

 - `docker-compose-redis.yml`: Defines Redis service.
-Sets The redis password and port and registers `redis.conf` via volume.
+Sets The Redis password and port (6379) and registers `redis.conf` via volume.
 - `redis.conf`: Configurations for Redis service.
 Turns off [RDB and AOF](https://stackoverflow.com/questions/28785383/how-to-disable-persistence-with-redis) features.
 Disables [potentially dangerous commands](https://programmer.group/redis-disable-dangerous-command.html).
 Sets max client to 50,000.
 - `run-redis-server.sh`: A shell script to stop a running Redis service and builds & runs a new one.
 - `run-redis-cli.sh`: A shell script to allow access to Redis via Redis CLI.